MileHacker Logo

 Discover Miyazaki's Highlights

-Miyazaki's appeal comes from its fusion of mythological history, stunning coastline, and relaxed atmosphere.
+Miyazaki's appeal comes from its blend of mythological history, stunning coastline, and relaxed atmosphere.
 Iconic shrines, distinct geological features, and lush subtropical landscapes define the region.
 It's a place where ancient legends meet modern resort luxury, all set against the backdrop of the Great Ocean.

 Top Sightseeing Themes